kaltenburger/gender_graph_code/README.md

             - d_All -- process all FB100 Schools and Add Health Schools.ipynb: reproduces population figures in main paper and SI corresponding to the script results that were run in c_*.

+For the analysis of the FB100 and Add Health data, all random number generators have been deterministically seeded to produce persistent cross-validation folds and thereby consistent results when re-running the analysis.
+The code for generating random graphs (sampled from the overdispersed stochastic block model) is not deterministically seeded.

 ### Authors
 * Kristen M. Altenburger, kaltenb@stanford.edu
 * Johan Ugander, jugander@stanford.edu